 VMware vCloud Director is one of the most popular tools when it comes to full lifecycle management for business infrastructures.
-The things that make it so popular among vCloud suite users are agility, efficiency, choice, and control to enhance the service experience, simplify application release automation and in turn, achieve the fastest time-to-value.
-Testing a software is crucial in order to check whether it will deliver what it promises.
-When it comes to using hosted VMware vCloud Director, it is necessary to create a set of tests which will validate proper execution of vCloud instance.
-In this blog, I will try to explain the best approach to automate these tests for vCloud Director but first let’s see what is vCloud Director-
+The things that make it so popular among vCloud suite users are agility, efficiency, choice, and control to enhance the service experience, simplify application release automation and, in turn, achieve the fastest time-to-value.
+Testing software is crucial in order to check whether it will deliver what it promises.
+When it comes to using hosted VMware vCloud Director, it is necessary to create a set of tests that will validate the proper execution of the vCloud instance.
+In this blog, I will try to explain the best approach to automate these tests for vCloud Director, but first, let’s see what vCloud Director is-

 What is vCloud Director?

 VMware vCloud Director enables cloud service providers to convert physical data centers into highly elastic Virtual Data Centers(VDCs).
 It is used for secure and efficient data delivery along with multi-tenant resource pooling, data center extension, cloud migration, operational visibility, automation, and multi-site management.
 Some of the benefits that it offers to cloud providers include operational efficiency, differentiation, hybridity, and security, among others.

 Now to explain the test automation process for the vCD, I will take an example where I had to automate different scenarios for one of our clients at Opcito.
 The client wanted to create resources like vApp template, vApp, network, firewall & NAT rules, VPN, etc; then perform verification on this setup; and at the end, delete all the created resources.
 Now, there are multiple ways to achieve this.
 But to do this in an efficient way, one must consider the following criteria: